Theories of second-language acquisition: Input hypothesis

-Monitor model

-Other concepts have also been influential in the speculation about the processes of building internal systems of second-language information.
-Some thinkers hold that language processing handles distinct types of knowledge.
-For instance, one component of the Monitor Model, propounded by Krashen, posits a distinction between “acquisition” and “learning.”
-According to Krashen, L2 acquisition is a subconscious process of incidentally “picking up” a language, as children do when becoming proficient in their first languages.
+Krashen also posits a distinction between "acquisition" and "learning."
+According to Krashen, L2 acquisition is a subconscious process of incidentally "picking up" a language, as children do when becoming proficient in their first languages.
 Language learning, on the other hand, is studying, consciously and intentionally, the features of a language, as is common in traditional classrooms.
 Krashen sees these two processes as fundamentally different, with little or no interface between them.
 In common with connectionism, Krashen sees input as essential to language acquisition.

-Further, Bialystok and Smith make another distinction in explaining how learners build and use L2 and interlanguage knowledge structures.
-They argue that the concept of interlanguage should include a distinction between two specific kinds of language processing ability.
-On one hand is learners’ knowledge of L2 grammatical structure and ability to analyze the target language objectively using that knowledge, which they term “representation,” and, on the other hand is the ability to use their L2 linguistic knowledge, under time constraints, to accurately comprehend input and produce output in the L2, which they call “control.”
-They point out that often non-native speakers of a language have higher levels of representation than their native-speaking counterparts have, yet have a lower level of control.
-Finally, Bialystok has framed the acquisition of language in terms of the interaction between what she calls “analysis” and “control.”
-Analysis is what learners do when they attempt to understand the rules of the target language.
-Through this process, they acquire these rules and can use them to gain greater control over their own production.

 Monitoring is another important concept in some theoretical models of learner use of L2 knowledge.
 According to Krashen, the Monitor is a component of an L2 learner's language processing device that uses knowledge gained from language learning to observe and regulate the learner's own L2 production, checking for accuracy and adjusting language production when necessary.